abelsj60/my-site/app/data/clips/shu-the-bone-doctors-knees.md

 Still, knees are big business, and the technology keeps improving.
-Debates about which type is best remain some of the hottest at orthopedic conferences today, says Millen- nium’s Brown, the device analyst.
+Debates about which type is best remain some of the hottest at orthopedic conferences today, says Millennium’s Brown, the device analyst.

 Buechel, always ready for a good challenge, is prepared to defend the merits of his knee.